 How is the internet (encryption, access to IDs, international banking) used for money laundering?

-The suspect was wanted in the United States for cybercrime and fraud-related offences, where it was alleged that the he was part of an organised crime group that stole more than US $30 million from victims in the US through an elaborate home equity line-of-credit fraud.
+The suspect was wanted in the United States for cybercrime and fraud-related offences, where it was alleged that he was part of an organised crime group that stole more than US $30 million from victims in the U.S. through an elaborate home equity line-of-credit fraud.

 Suspect A and his wife were directors and shareholders of Company 1.
 Suspect A was also director and shareholder of Company 2, with an associate of his as co-director.
 The accountant controlled Company 3, which was registered in Hong Kong and had a bank account in Australia.
 Company 3 was used to issue false invoices to Company 1 and 2.

-False invoices for ‘brokering services’ were issued by Company 3 to Companies 1 and 2, which paid those invoices.
-The accountant then took a small portion as payment for his role, then returned that money through various transactions designed to evade tax reporting requirements to Suspect A and individuals associated with him.
+False invoices for “brokering services” were issued by Company 3 to Companies 1 and 2, which paid those invoices.
+The accountant then took a small portion as payment for his role, and returned that money through various transactions designed to evade tax reporting requirements to Suspect A and individuals associated with him.

-Nyman Gibson Miralis has expertise in international money laundering investigations and has provided strategic advice and representation to those who are being investigated and prosecuted whether in Australia alone or in multiple jurisdictions where there may be parallel investigations including the USA, Britain, the EU, China, Hong Kong, Singapore, South Korea, Russia and Cyprus.
+Nyman Gibson Miralis has expertise in international money laundering investigations and has provided strategic advice and representation to those who are being investigated and prosecuted, whether in Australia alone, or in multiple jurisdictions where there may be parallel investigations including the U.S., U.K., E.U., China, Hong Kong, Singapore, South Korea, Russia and Cyprus.

-This is an area of law that requires the expertise of international criminal lawyers.
+This is an area of law that requires the expertise of specialised international criminal lawyers.